cournape/Bento/doc/source/tutorial.rst

 Say our fubar software has one manpage fubar.1::

-    fubar/fubar.1
+    fubar.1

 We need to add the following to bento.info::

     DataFiles: manpage
         TargetDir: $mandir
-        Files: fubar/fubar.1
+        Files: fubar.1

-This will install the file fubar/fubar.1 into $mandir (as
-$mandir/fubar/fubar.1). $mandir is expanded by bento to a sensible default on every support platform, and can be customized at configuration time.
+This will install the file fubar.1 into $mandir (as $mandir/fubar.1). $mandir is expanded by bento to a sensible default on every support platform, and can be customized at configuration time through the --mandir option.
 You can of course hardcode the install directory, e.g.::

     DataFiles: manpage
         TargetDir: /usr/share/man/man1
-        Files: fubar/fubar.1
+        Files: fubar.1

-but this is generally not recommended as it is not portable, makes native packaging more difficult.
+but this is generally not recommended as it is not portable and makes native packaging more difficult.
 Bento has a simple mechanism so that you can add your own paths.